issue-ops/validator/README.md

   - `string` (Input and Textarea)
   - `string[]` (Dropdown)
   - `{label: string; required: boolean }` (Checkboxes)
-- Return `success` for successful validation
+- Return `'success'` for successful validation
 - Return an error message (`string`) for unsuccessful validation

 For an example, see [`team.js`](./.github/validator/team.js).

 _**Isn't running arbitrary scripts dangerous?**_

-Yes!
-That's why it is highly recommended to only use this action on event types such as
+:fire: Yes! :fire: That's why it is highly recommended to only use this action on event types such as
 [`on: issues`](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#issues).
 In GitHub Actions, certain triggers use files from non-default branches.
 This can be a big security risk when arbitrary scripts are involved.